-Cadets will also spend some time in a multi-engine and jet simulator as well as 6 months in a class room environment.
+Cadets will also spend some time in a multi-engine and jet simulator as well as nine months in a class room environment.
 There they will learn about the theoretical side of becoming a pilot, such as air law, Meteorology, Aircraft General Knowledge.

 4.How many people are trained at FTA?

 At any one time we have around 90 students.
-These will all be at different stages of their flight training, some will be renewing or re-validating their licencess, others may be learning to fly without ever having been in an aircraft before.
+These will all be at different stages of their flight training, some will be renewing or re-validating their licences, others may be learning to fly without ever having been in an aircraft before.

 5. What does it take to be a good modern day pilot?